adrianbarwicki/ethnewyork-moneybutton/README.md

 If you click on the button, it will send X ETH to an Ethereum smart contract that will distribute it between the author and previous voters.

+## Build version
+You will find the build version here: `dist/ethnewyork-moneybutton.js`.

 ## Example Integration
 ```html
 <html>